TERREMEMBER/znbase/docs/README.md

 Follow these steps if this is the first time you are setting up to work on the docs locally.

-> **Note**: Many Yugabyte engineers use an Apple Mac computer; and many have taken the bold step of upgrading to MacOS Catalina—or even to Big Sur.
+> **Note**: Many ZNbase engineers use an Apple Mac computer; and many have taken the bold step of upgrading to MacOS Catalina—or even to Big Sur.
 The move from Mojave to Catalina brought all sorts of changes that cannot be resisted and that seem to make things suddenly "just not work".
 In particular, `git` commands and  `npm ci` (see below) fail.
 The error messages are inscrutable.
 For example `npm ci` produces pages of errors including ones like this:

    ```
    No receipt for 'com.apple.pkg.DeveloperToolsCLI' ...